pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 Fields:

 - `token` (string): Unique, read-only (except at creation).
 The token identifying the access.
 Automatically generated if not set when creating the access; URL-encoded if necessary.
-- `name` (string): Unique.
+- `name` (string): Unique *per type*.
 The name identifying the access for the user.
 It can be the client application's name for automatically generated personal accesses, or any user-defined value for manually created accesses.
 - `type` (`"personal"`, `"app"` or `"shared"`): Optional.
 The type — or usage — of the access.
 Default: `"shared"`.
 - `permissions`: an array of channel permission objects as described below.
 Ignored for personal accesses.
 Shared accesses are only granted access to activity data objects listed in here.
 	- `channelId` ([identity](#data-structure-identity)): The accessible channel's id.